consulo/consulo-dev.github.io/docs/reference_guide/frameworks_and_external_apis/external_system_integration.md

 ### Icon for Reload Notification
 Since 2020.1, the icon for reload notification can be specified per external system.
-Implement `ExternalSystemIconProvider` and register via `consulo.externalIconProvider` extension point in `plugin.xml`.
+Implement `ExternalSystemIconProvider` and annotate your implementation with `@ExtensionImpl` to register it.
-Alternatively, set `reloadIcon` field external system implements `ExternalSystemIconProvider` directly.
+Alternatively, set `reloadIcon` field if external system implements `ExternalSystemIconProvider` directly.

 ## Settings